 The first step is almost always the same when you’re dealing with meat, whether you’re pan frying, stewing, or pressure cooking ~ you want to brown the meat over high heat to develop that flavor enhancing caramelization.
 Luckily the Instant Pot does a great job browning meat: press the sautés button and set to the highest setting.
 Wait for it to get hot (it will read HOT on the screen) and then brown your chops on both sides.

 The golden color = delicious.

 Once you load the browned chops into the Instant Pot and close the ‘cockpit door’ you’re set.
 I start the cream sauce on the stove while the IP does its thing.

-- 2 lbs center cut pork loin chops, bone in or out (or 4 large)
+- 2 lbs center cut pork loin chops, bone in or out (about 4 large) at least 1" thick.